samueljseay/firebase-repository/README.md

 ## TODO

 1. Define an API for custom querying of models (could/should we support Querybase?)
-3. What else do schemas do? provide ways to support more rich data types?
+2. What else do schemas do? provide ways to support more rich data types?
 How does validation look?
+3. Use babel